-Your doctor is likely to suspect anhidrosis based on your signs and symptoms, a thorough medical history, and physical exam, but you may need certain tests to confirm the diagnosis.
+Your doctor is likely to suspect anhidrosis based on your signs and symptoms, your medical history, and a physical exam.
+But you may need certain tests to confirm the diagnosis.
 These include:

-- Thermoregulatory sweat test.
-During this test, you're coated with a powder that changes color when and where you sweat.
+- Sweat test.
+During this test, known as thermoregulatory sweat test, you're coated with a powder that changes color when and where you sweat.
 You then enter a chamber that causes your body temperature to increase to a level that makes most people perspire.
 Digital photos document the results, and the whole body surface can be tested at once.

 - Skin biopsy.
 In some cases, your doctor might request a biopsy of the area suspected of anhidrosis.
 For this test, skin cells and sometimes sweat glands are removed for examination under a microscope.